-If you have a three tier copay plan with mail order at two times the retail copay and no deductible, then, if the plan copays are not greater than \$25 generic, \$95 preferred brand and \$156 non-preferred brand, the plan is creditable.
+If you have a three tier copay plan with mail order at not more than three times the retail copay and no deductible, then, if the plan copays are not greater than \$30 generic, \$155 preferred brand and \$229 non-preferred brand, the plan is creditable.
 See bold area on Table 1.
 In Table 1 under the "Three Tier Plans" heading, see the "Ex.
 1" row surrounded by a rectangle.